 Tear away vinyl corner bead

-Tear-away vinyl corner bead has a small strip attached perpendicular to the finish bead.
-This strip of vinyl prevents drywall mud from overflowing onto the adjacent surface while coating the bead.
-After tear away has been coated and touched up, this small strip of vinyl is removed leaving a nice sharp corner where the drywall meets the adjacent finish material.
+Tear away vinyl corner bead has a small strip attached perpendicular to the finish bead.
+This small strip of vinyl acts like a dam, preventing excess drywall mud from overflowing onto adjacent surfaces.
+After tear away bead has been coated and sanded, this small strip of vinyl can be removed.
+All that is left is a nice sharp corner where the drywall meets the adjacent finish material.

-As with all vinyl corner bead, tear away is installed with spray-on adhesive.
+As with all vinyl corner bead, tear away is installed using spray adhesive.
 Some companies make spray adhesive specifically designed and labeled for vinyl corner bead.
-If you can't find corner bead adhesive, general spray-on contact adhesive is very similar and can usually be used interchangeably.
+If you can't find corner bead adhesive, general use spray adhesive can usually be used.

 Step 1: Cut vinyl to length and check for fit